Below are notes relevant to Filipino immigrants claiming their Philippine SSS pension.

 If you’re already 54 or older, or if you plan to make this payment your last contribution payment, I suggest that you pay the current maximum monthly contribution (1,760 pesos as of March 2018).

-SSS uses the last 60 salary credits in computing the average monthly salary credit (one of the two basis of SSS pension amount).
+SSS uses the last 60 monthly contributions as basis for computing the average monthly salary credit (one of the two basis of SSS pension amount).

 3. Basically, a Filipino immigrant is still a Filipino citizen.